-And it’s worth a try, because this seasonal snack contains two powerful metabolism boosters (cinnamon and walnuts) that can help you counteract the less healthy holiday foods you’ve been munching on.
+And it’s worth a try because this seasonal snack contains two powerful metabolism boosters (cinnamon and walnuts) that can help you counteract the less healthy holiday foods you’ll be tempted to munch on.

 I’ll share a healthy, metabolism-boosting candied nut recipe with you in a minute.
 But first, let me explain why this dish is so helpful during the holidays…

 In case you haven’t heard, cinnamon is a super healthy spice.
 It can improve circulation, ease inflammation and relieve pain, among other things.
 But recent research suggests cinnamon’s biggest benefit may be related to metabolic health.

 Several studies have confirmed that cinnamon has a powerful impact on blood sugar and insulin resistance.
 Now, that’s great news for people dealing with diabetes and prediabetes.
 But it’s also helpful if you’re eating poorly for a short period of time — like during the holidays.